Make plans for The Heralds of Christmas concert on Dec. 18

 The concert begins at 3 p.m. on Dec.
 18 at St. Patrick’s Episcopal Church, located at 225 South Pagosa Blvd.

-Follow these topics: Arts & Entertainment, Concert, Holiday Events, Lifestyle, Music, Religion
+Follow these topics: Arts & Entertainment, Concert, Holiday Events, Lifestyle, Music, Religion, Updates